Cancer survivor on a mission to find reasons behind Otsego’s health concerns

 “I know they say that cancer is genetic,” said Zack.
 “But when you have dozens of families that have multiple types of cancers something is wrong.”

-Since gathering all the information, she’s given the surveys to health officials including the EPA, the Michigan Department of Environmental Quality and the Allegan County Health Department.
+Since gathering all the information, she’s given the surveys to a variety of health officials including the EPA, the Michigan Department of Environmental Quality and the Allegan County Health Department.
 Justice For Ostego hosted their first meeting on March 10 and voiced their concerns to the officials.
-The county's medical director Michael Tooker said the department took note and listened to people’s concerns.
+The county's medical director Dr. Michael Tooker said the department took note and listened to people’s concerns.

 “I think it’s extremely important to continue to be all ears,” Tooker said in a phone interview.